maxoliinyk/CalmTube/README.md

 ---

-Made for a cleaner YouTube experience.
+Made for a calmer YouTube experience.

-CleanTube is not affiliated with YouTube or Google.
+CalmTube is not affiliated with YouTube or Google.
 YouTube is a trademark of Google Inc.